Marcus Tullius Cicero

 Cicero was recognized as one of the greats even in his own lifetime.
 Before he began his career, the preeminent orator at Rome was Quintus Hortensius Hortalus.
 The two squared off at the trial of Verres, but following Cicero’s devastating attack on Verres’ character and Verres’ voluntary exile to Massilia, Cicero’s reputation had permanently eclipsed his former mentor’s.
 It did not hurt that Cicero brought integrity and empathy to a downtrodden people while Hortensius defended a smug pillager.

 Cicero’s style of oratory fell out of style with the fall of the Republic and the rise of the practice of declamatio under the empire.
-For many decades Seneca’s oratory—ornate, jagged, pithy—was in vogue However, learned authors like Asconius and Quintilian defended Cicero; Quintilian stated outright that Cicero’s Latin is the definition of eloquence.
+For many decades Seneca’s oratory—ornate, jagged, pithy—was en vogue.
+However, learned authors like Asconius and Quintilian defended Cicero; Quintilian stated outright that Cicero’s Latin is the definition of eloquence.
 His reputation slowly returned so that Apuleius in the third century would emulate Cicero’s style very closely in his own speech defending himself from charges.

-Cicero’s influence on the west far outweighed any other Classical writer.
+Cicero’s influence on the West far outweighed any other Classical writer.
 Even after the supremacy of Christianity and the Latin Bible, Cicero remained extremely popular.
 In a letter (22), Jerome relates a dream he had in which God chastised him for “being a follower of Cicero and not Christ.”
 His Latin style more than anyone else’s became the model for good Latinity following the Renaissance, and he remains canon for all students learning the language today.

 Aside from his contribution to Latin style, Cicero the man has been the subject of numerous debates.
 In particular, critics see Cicero in his private letters not as a man of great stature in the state, but as an insecure yet self-congratulatory, annoyingly self-praising man who desired more than anything to be an important and well-respected member of the noble class.
 Shackleton Bailey, in his 1971 biography on Cicero, summed him up thus: